Sleepw4lker/TameMyCerts/user-guide/modify-subject-dn.md

 > Note that if you plan to insert attributes from mapped Active Directory objects, you need to configure [DirectoryServicesMapping](#ds-mapping).

-> Note that if you plan to inser attributes from a YubiKey, you need to configure [YubiKey PIV attestation](#yubikey-piv-attestation).
+> Note that if you plan to insert attributes from a YubiKey, you need to configure [YubiKey PIV attestation](#yubikey-piv-attestation).

 ### Remarks